 This recipe takes no time to whip up (thanks to not needing to prove as no yeast) and you can have a batch of these tasty vegemite and cheese scrolls ready to be devoured by your little people in no time at all.

-Cheese and Vegemite Scrolls Thermomix
+Thermomix Cheese and Vegemite Scrolls

-- 90 g of butter
+- 90 grams butter

-- ½ teaspoon of salt
+- ½ teaspoon salt optional

-- 1/4 cup of vegemite - at room temperature
+- ¼ cup Vegemite at room temperature

-Place the flour, butter and salt into the Thermomix bowl and mix for 10 seconds on speed 9 until mixture is the same consistency as bread crumbs.
+- Place the flour, butter and salt into the Thermomix bowl and mix for 10 seconds on Speed 9 until mixture is the same consistency as bread crumbs.

-Add the milk and mix for 7 seconds on speed 4 to combine.
+- Add the milk and mix for 7 seconds on Speed 4 to combine.

-Turn the dough out onto a floured bench and using a rolling pin, roll the dough out until you have a 30cm x 40cm rectangle.
+- Turn the dough out onto a floured bench and using a rolling pin, roll the dough out until you have a 30cm x 40cm rectangle.

-Cut into 12 slices – approximately 2cm thick.
+- Cut into 12 slices – approximately 2cm thick.

-Place on a baking tray and sprinkle with the remaining grated cheese.
+- Place on a baking tray and sprinkle with the remaining grated cheese.

-Bake in oven for 25 minutes or until golden brown on top and cooked through.
+- Bake in oven for 25 minutes or until golden brown on top and cooked through.